 For weeks New Orleans was a nightmare come true.
 It spoke truth to power and shone a light on our nation’s inequalities and biases.
-You’de need a whole blog, pages upon pages of torrid images, and ghastly information just to capture an iota of all the madness and anguish NOLA faced during those difficult months.
+You’d need pages upon pages of torrid images, and ghastly information just to capture one iota of all the madness and anguish NOLA faced during those difficult months.
 Katrina might have punched New Orleans in the guts but it was the worst of humanity – the depraved and incompetent – that opened her up and hung her guts like garter belts on lamp posts for the world to see.

-- Charity Hospital, a collosol building that has stood empty for years since the Katrina disaster, is one of the eeriest sights in NOLA.
+- Charity Hospital, a colossal building that has stood empty for years since the Katrina disaster, is one of the eeriest sights in NOLA.